Xinglab/SQUID/README.md

 Requirements
 ------------
-1. Install Python 2.6.x or Python 2.7.x and corresponding versions of NumPy and SciPy.
+1. Install Python 2.7.x and corresponding versions of NumPy and SciPy.
 2. Add the Python directory to the $PATH environment variable.